15 Best ABM Software Platforms of 2026

 Sales Intelligence and Engagement Platforms

-While not exclusively ABM tools, these platforms provide the foundational account and contact data that sales teams need to execute ABM plays.
+While not exclusively ABM tools, these account-based marketing software platforms provide the foundational account and contact data that sales teams need to execute ABM plays.
 They help identify key decision-makers, map buying committees, and execute personalized outreach at scale.
 In a mature ABM stack, they function as the execution layer that acts on priorities set by the core ABM platform.

 How We Evaluated These ABM Software Platforms